RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_questions.md

 </div>
 <br />

-As you can see in the output there are some difference between the image because the position of clusters being random and not being able to correct the position will create different clusters with different group of colors.
+As you can see in the output there is some difference between the image because the position of clusters being random and not being able to correct the position will create different clusters with a different group of colors.
 This can be see comparing those two images, the first one has only one blue shade and the second one has two shades of blue, you can also see that the first image has another shade of brown/red(up corner right).

 <br />
 <div style="text-align:center;">